-In the instant proceeding, there have been issues raised in this docket that directly impact TWSI's customers, including the rates and charges paid by customers.
-Therefore, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.
+This is Piedmont's first filing under its ARRM, and it is important to determine that it is correctly implementing the approved methodologies.
+In addition, Piedmont seeks an increase in customer rates to recover its revenue deficiency.
+Therefore, as Piedmont's Petition will directly impact the rates and charges paid by its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.

-Upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of TWSI's customers may be determined in this proceeding.
+Upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of Piedmont's customers may be determined in this proceeding.
 Further, the Hearing Officer finds that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests, there is no objection to its intervention, and its Petition to Intervene was timely-filed and should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
 For these reasons, the Hearing Officer concludes that the Consumer Advocate's Petition to Intervene should be granted.